-59. COMPARATIVE RELIGION.
-First semester.
+59. Comparative Religion.
 3 credits.

 An examination of the basic beliefs and practices of primitive religions and the religions of the East.
 Not open to students who have had History of Religion 61 in 1952 or earlier.

 61. HISTORY OF WESTERN RELIGION.
 First semester.
 3 credits.